Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ## Changelog

+### Feb 14, 2023
+- Gave the attack rolls some love, as befitting the day of the year.
+  - Updated the scatter selection to change the attack rolls, so that lower-hit moves aren't rolling many sets of dice
+  - Added support for scatter attacks that hit up to 10 times
+  - Clarified the intent of each scatter type selection by explicitly stating how many hits are in each roll

 ### Aug 11, 2022
 - Implemented the ability to change the background and roll template colours for class and origin features, accessible to Trainer and Hybrid character types